DuncanCragg/OnexOS/README-App.md

 onto or into them, and they're rendered lined up.
 You can then re-order the paragraph panels easily.
 Similarly, there's a chat panel, where the list of message panels it contains can only be added to at the end.
 Such panels have scrollers, too.

-### Nice!
-Anything else?

-This space really owes its creative "mashability" to the way all your family's panels are sewn, pinned, tied and snapped together everywhere by "links", forming a potentially huge shared world to play in.
-Links work somewhat like the Web's URLs in that they form a handle or hook onto anything and everything you see in the world.

 ### What can you do with links?